Looking for a Dog Walker or Pet Sitter?

 As you can see it would not be possible to offer a lunchtime home visit i.e. for a young puppy.
 You may find companies who say they are able to perform your requested service at a time chosen by you.
 Whilst this may seem more convenient and accomodating to begin with it is unlikely that once the service gets up and running that this will actually be the case and with most clients being at work all day, how will you know?

 As the age old saying goes - you get what you pay for.
 You may find a walker on gumtree offering ultra-cheap walks (e.g. £5 an hour), often a student looking for some extra cash.
 These walkers are fine as long as the dog is easy to handle or if you are not looking for a truly reliable service, however if they encounter unexpected problems like an aggressive off-lead dog, a broken lead, or any number of unpredictable medical issues, will they have the experience, resources and knowledge to handle it?
 It may even come down to the walker deciding not to turn up in the rain! (ps. we go out in all weathers!)

 The security and safety of our clients homes and pets is of the upmost priority to us.
 It is for this reason we do not have sign-written vehicles or uniforms.
 Sign written vehicles and uniforms serve no purpose to our clients and are only of benefit to the company they are advertising.
 With dog thefts on the rise and burglaries of continual concern we feel that this is an important, yet often overlooked, factor when choosing a Pet Services provider.

-Make sure you have an interview with all potential dog walkers.
+Make sure you have an interview with all potential pet service providers.
 Transparency, friendliness, and willingness to spend time answering your questions are good signs; nevertheless, the proof is in the meeting.
 Go with your gut and trust your instincts.
 If someone doesn't feel like the right 'fit' for you, ask yourself why.